CodeSigils/webpack4-react16-setup/README.md

 ## React from scratch - A React workshop
 Note: No automated React build will be used here.
-A demo of basic (and some advanced) React concepts in a React app.
+A demo of basic (and some advanced) React concepts in a React app with a complete development webpack4 setup.

 ### 1. Setting-up the environment.
 - Use of yarn: How to initialize a project.